 *(ASIDE: I always hated it when my parents teased me for talking to members of the opposite sex when I was in school.
 It made me feel like either I shouldn’t hang with them, or that I was “supposed to” take it into romantic territory even when I didn’t want to.
 It may have been meant as playful teasing but it made me really uncomfortable.)

 It’s revealed later in the show that Sam’s parents divorced and things got messy.
 As a result, the Darlings often treat him like a son presumably because they know what he’s been through.
 So with that in mind, I like to imagine a young, lonely, scared young-Sam wanting to talk to his best friend in the middle of the night (maybe after a particularly loud and nasty fight between his parents) without waking up her parents and getting sent home.
 Hence, he climbed directly up to her room via the ladder at her window, and it just became an endearing tradition between the two after that.
 That’s my “head-canon” and I’m sticking to it.
-(The ladder also completes an understated Peter Pan motif going on in the show as well, where Clarissa has the same last name as Wendy, she has a pet alligator, a boy comes in from her window and in one episode her school performs a musical about pirates, The Pirates of Penzance.)
+(The ladder also completes an understated Peter Pan motif going on in the show as well, where Clarissa has the same last name as Wendy, she has a pet alligator like the one that ate Captain Hook’s hand, a boy comes in from her window, and in one episode her school performs a musical about pirates: The Pirates of Penzance.)

 In actuality, the ladder was created by Mitchell Kriegman as a plot device so Sam could enter a scene whenever it was needed without having to be announced by the parents (“Clarissa, Sam’s here!”) and wasting time going through the front door and walking up to her room.
 After Clarissa, several other tween shows would copy the ladder, but without the originality, charm or plausible (and adorable) origin.
 I think the reason it worked here and not in later iterations is due to the fact that there’s just something so delightfully offbeat about Clarissa herself and the world she inhabited, as demonstrated by some of the examples above.
 Because of that, the ladder just…works.
 It doesn’t feel out of place since everything about the show is intentionally out of place to begin with.
 In turn, the show’s quirkiness is part of its charm.